SpenceKonde/megaTinyCore/megaavr/extras/Ref_Digital.md

 With a 24 MHz system clock, that means "normal" would be just over half a clock cycle while rising, and just under half a clock cycle falling; with slew rate limiting, it would be just over a clock cycle rising, and 3/4ths of a clock cycle on the falling side.

 ## There is no INLVL or PINCONFIG on tinyAVR devices
-The configurable input level option (`INLVL`) is only available on the AVR Dx and Ex series (and likely and future series).
 The configurable input level option (`INLVL`) is only available on the AVR Dx and Ex series (and likely any future series).